typesafehub/conductr-doc/src/main/play-doc/developer/AkkaAndPlay.md

 As a subscriber to the Lightbend Reactive Platform you can use SBR as an automated downing mechanism.
 Note that when using SBR you must handle the `MemberRemoved` event if it is received for the current member - SBR will not shutdown your application/service automatically.

 We recommend running ConductR's agents on separate machines to your ConductR core services.
-This will eliminate the potential for contention between the downing strategies of your application/service and that of ConductR's.
+This will eliminate the potential for contention between the downing strategies of your application/service and that of ConductR.

 If you prefer to run the ConductR agent on the same machine as ConductR core, contending strategies may not be a problem depending on your application/service's availability requirements.
 Suppose that your application/service chooses "keep oldest" as a strategy, and that the oldest member is in the minority portion of ConductR's cluster.
 If ConductR's SBR's "keep majority" decides to shutdown your oldest member, it will re-schedule it for execution again, but in the majority side of the cluster.
 In the case of "keep-oldest" resulting in reducing the number of running instances to one, your system may suffer an outage in terms of the length of time it takes ConductR to reschedule it for execution on the majority side of the cluster (seconds).
 This problem can be further mitigated by using an SBR timeout for "keep oldest" that is greater than ConductR's.

 A reasonable start point when considering an SBR based strategy to use in conjunction with ConductR in general is to use the following configuration: